Director of Health

 Ms. Taylor is a graduate of GMU with a Bachelor of Science in Nursing (BSN) and a Master of Science in Nursing (MSN) from the College of Health and Human Services.
 She holds a Master of Business Administration from the School of Management at GMU.
 She has completed a residency at Oxford University, Oxford England in International Business and Finance.
 Currently, Ms. Taylor is in the third year of doctoral studies at GMU in the CHHS and has completed core course work and moved to doctoral candidacy in January 2009.

-Mr. Thomas holds both a BA and an MA in Economics from San Jose State University (California State University) and currently resides in Fairfax, Virginia, where he is working towards a doctorate in economics at George Mason University (GMU) and lectures in Health Economics and Environmental Economics.
+Mr. Thomas holds both a BA and an MA in Economics from San Jose State University (California State University) and a PhD in Economics from George Mason University (GMU).

 Mr. Thomas is also a serial entrepreneur who, over the past thirty years, has founded and led four successful tech companies raising more than $75 million dollars in seed, strategic, and venture capital.
 His most recent effort, Intacct, based in Silicon Valley, is one of the leading software as a service (SaaS) companies, with more than 7,000 enterprise customers.